 I did not reply to the cutting that, despite living in the world as an adult and with a woman for nearly fifty years and fathering three children, he’d forever trod a line between a mincing, fading, floral-patterned, Betty Crocker or Stepford parody of womanhood Betty Friedan attacked in the Sixties—the MILF, the Me-I’d-Like-to-Fuck, the witless replica of his own desires—and a sexually menacing, charlatanous psychiatrist.(The MILP, the Me-I’d-Like-to-Psychoanalyse – probably a usurpation of his own erstwhile shrink.)

 Another role he was jealously inadequate to play: the cod-Freudian as biographer, the teller of lives.

 But maybe hideously pretentious self-parody was the point – possessing and controlling the joke that was Woman, that had so much power over him, such that she would vanish into a point on the printed or painted horizon..

-I had not once called my father names for what he did in the bedroom or aped him – all that had ever seemed to matter to me was the fallout in the desolate, twitcher’s paradise of their marriage and how he stranded us there.
+I had not once called my father names for what he did in the boudoir – or aped him.
+All that had ever seemed to matter to me was the fallout in the desolate, twitcher’s paradise of their marriage and how he stranded us there.